Edible in about 5 minutes, max.

 Distractions?: They’re one of the biggest challenges of working remotely.
 To keep your brain in the right mode, avoid doing nonwork tasks during your work time.
 For example, schedule a separate time to do laundry instead of tackling it while you’re finishing a work presentation.

 A simple to-do list can do wonders for keeping you both organized, motivated, and productive as you work from home.
-As you create your list, think about big, long-term goals, like finishing a project, as well as small goals, like completing tasks that lead to that big goal.
+As you create your list, think about big, long-term goals, like finishing a project, as well as small goals, like completing tasks that lead to that big goal or find a gig you can do from home.

 Checking off those smaller goals lets you know you’re making progress, which gives you positive reinforcement throughout your day.
 And work feels much more doable when it’s not all one giant task.